 Ever heard the saying “there’s only one way to eat an elephant”?
 That’s what we’re talking about here.
 On days when it all feels like it may be too much, just take one small bite.
 Then another.
 Then another.
 That’s it.
 That’s all you have to do.

-There’s no such thing as a shortcut
+TIP: There’s no such thing as a shortcut

 Start with a solid grasp of your niche and messaging.
 If you need help defining these things, there’s a reputable array of quality training programs out there that can help.